Study: The Qualities that Distinguish Women Leaders (Greenburg, Caliper 2005)

 Career Coaching Tip: Know that just like all successful executives, your authentic strengths give you all the tools you need to succeed, even in male-oriented leadership cultures.
 The abilities you have are valuable and needed in your company culture.
 Don’t let anyone try to dissuade you from doing what you do best, but at the same time be open to expanding your skills and abilities to be flexible in responding to different kids of challenges.
 Value your resilience and determination as it will help you get ahead.

-Keywords: Age, Assertive, Children, Inclusive, Interpersonal, Married, Paradigm of Leadership, Persuasive, Resilience, Risk
+Keywords: Women’s Leadership, Coaching, Age, Assertive, Power, Inclusive, Interpersonal, Married, Paradigm of Leadership, Persuasive, Resilience, Risk